OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_Tools.md

 A certificate of achievement is a confirmation of a completed performance assessment and shows, for example, completed tests or submitted and assessed tasks.
 Course authors specify in their courses whether OpenOlat should create certificates of achievement.
 Course participants see their transcripts of records if they are attending courses with transcripts of records, have already performed and have been assessed.

+Certificates are a special form of proof of performance.

 Find out [more >](Evidence_of_Achievements.md)

 ## Competences